 Ignore the problem.
 So they registered the candidate’s full name?
 So what?
 You move on to another domain and work with that.
 ‘ElectJohnSmith.com’ will probably work just as well as ‘JohnSmith.com’.

 Keep an eye on any squatted domain name(s) and make sure it is never used for a website or used to redirect traffic to another website.
-If it does, you might want to go legal on them, particularly if there is malicious or deceitful intent.
+If it does, you might want to go legal on them and report them to your local board of elections, particularly if there is malicious or deceitful intent.

 There have been cases where a campaign insider or an outside supporter has registered a domain name with the intention of preventing the name from ‘falling into the wrong hands’.
 Then they turn the name over to the campaign when and if it is needed.
 Sometimes that works out best for everyone.